 The Rockford (Illinois) Morning Star of September 10, 1939, announced: 'Arcade plant, one of the largest toy manufacturing concerns in the country, has been operating at top speed during recent weeks to complete the vast quantity of trucks, autos, buses, plows, banks,lawnmowers, hatchets, vises, wrecking cars, ice wagons, windmills, bowling alleys, stoves, circus wagons, fire engines and numerous other articles that soon will be delivered to retail counters throughout the world.'

 In 1946 Arcade was purchased by Rockwell Manufacturing Company of Buffalo, New York but ceased operations in 1953.

-What's your Arcade worth?
+What's your Arcade worth in 2021?
 Here are some recently sold items.

 |Jakks Pacific Dragon Ball Z 2005 Plug Play Tv Game||10/2021||£18.47|

 |Tevo Whack A Mole Arcade Game Electronic Kids Board||10/2021||£19.35|